 Photo: Owais Khursheed / Wikimedia Commons

 Dharohar Museum showcases the cultural and architectural heritage of the state of Haryana.
 The museum showcases a collection of artefacts which reflect the traditional culture of the region, the clothing, the lifestyle and the art and craft of Haryana.
 Exhibits include all jewellery, pottery, costumes and households.
 This museum is located at Kurukshetra University and offers educational insights about many artefacts too.
-The museum hosts many workshops, training sessions and exhibitions to showcase the best of its collection with a deep insight into the traditions.
+The workshops, training sessions and exhibitions to showcase the best of its collection with a deep insight into the traditions makes it one of the most fun places to visit in Kurukshetra.

 Location: Kurukshetra University, Thanesar, Haryana 136119